scmacdon/AWSBlog/README.md

 ### Create the DynamoDBEnhanced class

 In the **com.example.handlingformsubmission** package, create the **DynamoDBEnhanced** class.
-This class uses the DynamoDB API that injects data into a DynamoDB table by using the Enhanced Client API.
+This class uses the DynamoDB API that injects data into a DynamoDB table by using the enhanced client API.
 To map data to the table, you use a **TableSchema** object (as shown in the following example).
 In this example, notice the **GreetingItems** class where each data member is mapped to a column in the DynamoDB table.

 To inject data into a DynamoDB table, you create a **DynamoDbTable** object by invoking the **DynamoDbEnhancedClient** object's **table** method and passing the table name (in this example, **Greeting**) and the **TableSchema** object.
 Next, create a **GreetingItems** object and populate it with data values that you want to store (in this example, the data items are submitted from the Spring form).